CichyCze/CSS-Snippets/README.md

 ![Static Badge](https://img.shields.io/badge/supports-vencord-red?style=for-the-badge)
 ![Static Badge](https://img.shields.io/badge/supports-betterdiscord-navy?style=for-the-badge)

+> [!NOTE]
+> This repository is a fork of the [original one](https://github.com/SEELE1306/CSS-Snippets) which has been unfortunately archived.
+I'll try to keep it up-to-date, as I use a few of those snippets myself, but I'm not promising anything with my poor knowledge of Discord's CSS and time unavailability.

-> [!IMPORTANT]
+> [!CAUTION]
-> Yes, Discord has ruined everything.
-It is unlikely that I will be able to fix the snippets in their current condition.
+> **UserPanel** is currently not working properly.
+Fix is planned.

 > [!WARNING]
-> A recent Discord update has completely revamped the profile popouts and sections, making the following snippets no longer usable: **BetterProfiles, UserOptions**.
+> A recent *(written on 26th of June 2024)* Discord update has completely revamped the profile popouts and sections, making the following snippets no longer usable: **BetterProfiles, UserOptions**.
 These will be removed for the time being.

 A compilation of CSS snippets for Discord and its custom clients.